On Lawson's area-minimizing hypercones

-We show the area-minimality property of all homogeneous area-minimizing hypercones in Euclidean spaces (classified by Lawlor \cite{Law}) following Lawson's original idea \cite{BL}.
-Moreover, each of them enjoys (coflat) calibrations singular only at the origin.
+\Abstract{We show the area-minimality property of all homogeneous area-minimizing hypercones in Euclidean spaces (classified by Lawlor) following Lawson's original idea in his 72' Trans.
+A.M.S. paper ``The equivariant Plateau problem and interior regularity".
+Moreover, each of them enjoys (coflat) calibrations singular only at the origin.}